 Fruit and berries: I like to select perfectly ripe produce, for the flavour to be at its best.
 Sourced locally from growers, or from local shops.
 The soft fruit are bought from Tillington farm, near Canon Pyon, Herefordshire, not labelled organic but are unsprayed; or from the Grapevine, High street, Kington – a small family greengrocers who also sell organic citrus fruit used to make my own candied citrus peel, organic ginger and other organic produce we do use in our confectionery.
 I do favour produce from small producers and small shops as I enjoy the camaraderie, the contact and enjoy supporting the local community.

 Honey and bee pollen: The raw, high quality honey used in all the confections is from M.J Fletcher, beekeeper in Presteigne, Powys.
 I also use bee pollen from J. King, Felhampton, Shropshire.

-Nuts: The only almonds now used are the Organic Spanish Almonds, (due to a scare on conventional Californian Almonds being gassed”fumigated” with some harmful chemical) and we either buy local Shropshire hazelnuts or standard organic Turkish hazelnuts when the local ones are unavailable.
+Nuts: The only almonds now used are the organic Spanish Almonds, (due to a scare on conventional Californian almonds being gassed”fumigated” with some harmful chemical) and I buy organic Turkish hazelnuts .
 One of my favoured suppliers is Survival Wholefood, Weobley, who have a large array of organic and fair-trade products.

 Dairy: The ganaches and caramel sauce all contain dairy products: organic butter, from Netherend farm, and at last, some non-homogenised organic cream was sourced, from the Jess Ladies in Gloucestershire.
 This cream is the best found so far.
 It is extra-thick thick, and ever so tasty.
 However, it is sometimes hard to get and in this case we have to recourse to ordinary organic cream.